-STORYLINE - 5: SALERNO SALLY GRAZING ON THE GUSTAV LINE - Memories of a Man in a Red Coat
+STORYLINE - 5: SALERNO SALLY GRAZING ON THE GUSTAV LINE - Memories of an Elderly Gentleman in a Scarlet Coat

 Going in - Combined Services 'Commandos' lead the way

 There I was on the Kings Road, sashaying along, truckin' my stuff across Sloane Square.

 You wouldn't believe the human zoo down there, what with Punks, guys with Mohicans, Hippies and Dippies and all sorts!
 All of them hogging the seats to boot!

 Me, I modelled myself on Mick and Keith.
 I even carried an electric guitar in a case, but I wasn't going to play the thing, was I?
 Well I couldn't.
 It was just a gimmick, y'know, to pull the birds, that's all.
 Anyway I'm cruising through the zoo, eyeing the talent in their short shorts and fishnet tights, then suddenly I spot this long, bright red tunic in amongst the crowd.
 It's heading across the top end of the square to the right.
 I thought to myself I'd look the spanker in one of them!
 After all, if you want to stand out in the crowd what better than bright red?
 I'd heard of thin red lines an' all that, y'know, 'Zulu' and such with Stanley Baker and Michael Caine